 Here's our top tips on how to create a clustered lighting look in your interior...

 Suit the space

-Grouping pendants of different sizes of shapes – like we have done in our lighting installations – creates a sculptural quality.
-Add space between pendants of different size to give the illusion that they are floating in space.
+Grouping pendants of different sizes or shapes – like we have done in our lighting installations – gives a sculptural aesthetic and unique quality to a room.
+Add space between pendants of different sizes to give the illusion that they are floating in space.